 Many black students grew to uniquely understand what DuBois meant when he wrote that African-American experience two unreconciled stirrings: being black and being an American.
 Many of the U.S. casualties of the Vietnam War were black boys from poor neighborhoods.

 Thus being black and a young man at Harvard in 1972 was rendered extremely complex.
 Stokely Carmichael (Kwame Ture) stopped by to recruit a few good revolutionary Black Power warriors.
 Black Students Association (BSA) meetings were long and often heated.
 Big "Afro" hair was important and white involvements were often privately and publicly scrutinized.
 In black communities across the country, Harvard was rumored to have "ruined" many black men.
-It was said that these promising students had been con- fused about their racial and class identity and were therefore rendered useless to the struggle for black liberation.
-I do not recall if this was also said about black women students.
+It was said that these promising students had been con-

 We black students organized a Journal of Afro-American and African Studies, founded the Kuumba Singers, lobbied for and opened an Afro-American Cultural Center on Sacramento Street and vigorously lobbied for a serious Afro-American studies department and for more black and female professors.